 No doubt the man who penned this Messianic psalm was himself convinced of the wonderful security that is found in the Lord his God because his faith was credited to him as righteousness and he could legitimately confess that his trust was in the Most High God - the Almighty King of the universe Who is signified as the Sovereign Ruler of all and the Divine Protector of those that believe on His name.

 But the psalmist was inspired to write words that would look forward to the God-Man, Who was wounded for our transgressions and bore the sin of the world on His shoulders, so that all who trust in Him can identify with His death, burial, and resurrection to a new life, and state confidently, "He who dwells in the shelter of the Most High, will abide in the shadow of the Almighty.
 I will say to the LORD, 'You are my refuge and my fortress, my God, in whom I trust!"

-Dear heavenly Father, it is wonderful to see Your plan of salvation unfolding through Scripture and to identify passages, like Psalm 91, that points us to Jesus, the promised Messiah of Israel and Saviour of the world.
-We praise You that even though He was fully God, He lived His life in total dependence on You, demonstrating to all Your children that we are also to live a life of faith and trust in You as our Refuge, our Fortress and the God in Whom we trust implicitly.
-Father, there are many times I have failed to fly to You when faced with the overwhelming circumstances of life, but I pray that from this day forward I would live as Christ lived, in total dependence on Him just as He lived in total dependence on You - this I ask in Jesus' name and for His greater glory, AMEN.
+Dear Heavenly Father, it is wonderful to see Your plan of salvation unfolding through Scripture and to identify passages, like Psalm 91, that point us to Jesus, the promised Messiah of Israel and Saviour of the world.
+I praise You that even though He was fully God, He lived His life in total dependence on You, demonstrating to all Your children that we are also to live a life of faith and trust in You as our Refuge, our Fortress and the God in Whom we trust implicitly.
+Father, there are many times I have failed to fly to You when faced with the overwhelming circumstances of life, but I pray that from this day forward I would live as Christ lived, in total dependence on Him just as He lived in total dependence on You.
+This I ask in Jesus' name and for His greater glory, AMEN.